 When it comes to setting your standards, how do you set the Critical Limits?

-As defined by the FDA, Critical Limits is “A maximum and/or minimum value to which a biological, chemical or physical parameter must be controlled at a CCP (Critical Control Point) to prevent, eliminate or reduce to an acceptable level the occurrence of a food safety hazard.”
+As defined by the FDA, Critical Limit is “A maximum and/or minimum value to which a biological, chemical or physical parameter must be controlled.”
+This happens at any given CCP (Critical Control Point).
+This will prevent, eliminate or reduce to an acceptable level the occurrence of a food safety hazard.”
 So you need to be sure you know what you’re doing in a metal detector setup.

-All metal detectors in today’s market have their differences depending upon the manufacturer, but all are essentially the same when it comes to determining the CCP:
+All metal detectors have their differences, but all are essentially the same when it comes to determining the CCP:

 • Sensitivity, or threshold: These are the trigger points for the test sample and contaminant.
-In other words, if your sensitivity is set to achieve 1.5 Ferrous, 2.0 Non-Ferrous and 2.0 Stainless Steel 316, anytime one of those type contaminants that size or larger passes through the aperture, the detection system should reject the contaminated product.
+So if your sensitivity is set to 1.5 Ferrous, 2.0 Non-Ferrous and 2.0 Stainless Steel 316, it should find those.
+Anytime one of those size contaminants or larger passes through the aperture, the detection system should reject the contaminated product.

 • Phase angle/compensation: These are the settings for the product.

 1) The detector should have an automatic calibration feature to follow as a starting point.
-During the metal detector setup, you “calibrate,” using uncontaminated product, look at the signal created each time it passes through the aperture or is “scanned” by means of the display.
+During the metal detector setup, you “calibrate,” using uncontaminated product.
+Look at the signal created each time it passes through the aperture or is “scanned” by means of the display.
 This will display as a number or scale of led lights.
 When the product generates little or no effect, then we say the product is “tuned out.”
 That is, to say, the product itself will not trigger a reject.
 The term “calibration” is used only as it refers to the product’s relationship to the detector.
-For instance, when an audit is done, the auditor will not be calibrating, or checking calibration, he/she will be validating that the detector is achieving the expected or HAACP defined standards.
+For instance, when an audit is done, the auditor will not calibrate your detector.
+He/she will be validating that the detector is achieving the expected, HAACP defined standards.

 2) Second, as you continue through the metal detector setup, set the sensitivity.
-Pass the product through while simultaneously introducing the contaminants (often in 0.5 mm increments to find which sample size works for the product.
+Pass the product through with the contaminants (often in 0.5 mm increments) to find which sample size works for the product.
 Do this for each type of metal.
-Be sure you are using Ferrous, Non-Ferrous and Stainless 316 (while some companies use 304, 316 is the industry standard and is more difficult to detect).
+Be sure you are using Ferrous, Non-Ferrous and Stainless 316 (while use 304, 316 is the industry standard).
 Keep in mind that the least sensitive portion of the aperture is at the center.
-Test pieces should always be placed in the middle of the product when feasible and approximately centered in the aperture.
+Test pieces should always be placed in the middle of the product when feasible.
+This, ideally, is the approximatel centered in the aperture.
 If the sample is detected there, it will be picked up anywhere else it might appear.

-3) Next, (in this phase of the metal detector setup) you can define the repeatability of the test by watching in production to see if the product is consistent.
+3) Next, (in this phase of the metal detector setup) you can define the repeatability of the test.
+Do this by watching in production to see if the product is consistent.
 Irregularity or change in the product effect will produce false rejects which will require further tuning.
-A minimum variance between the product and product plus test standards has to be feasible in order to ensure the system does not reject good product.
+A minimum variance between the product and product plus test standards has to be feasible.
+This is needed in order to ensure the system does not reject good product.

 How OFTEN does a metal detector need to be tested using certified test pieces?